MicrosoftDocs/azure-docs-powershell/docs-conceptual/azurermps-6.4.0/context-persistence.md

 - [Enable-AzureRmContextAutosave][enable] - Allow saving the context between powershell sessions.
   Any changes alter the global context.
 - [Disable-AzureRmContextAutosave][disable] - Turn off autosaving the context.
-Each new PowerShell session is required to log in again.
+Each new PowerShell session is required to sign in again.
 - [Select-AzureRmContext][select] - Select a context as the default.
 All subsequent cmdlets use the credentials in this context for authentication.
 - [Disconnect-AzureRmAccount][remove-cred] - Remove all credentials and contexts associated with an